The Carpenters: Hiatus

-By 1978, Richard had become addicted to Quaaludes, which he had been taking on prescription in increasing doses since the 1971 tours.
+By 1978, Richard had become addicted to Quaalude, which he had been taking on prescription in increasing doses since the 1971 tours.
 On September 4, during an engagement at the MGM Grand in Las Vegas, he decided to quit touring, and the concerts there were curtailed.
 On December 3, the Carpenters were scheduled to play at the Pacific Terrace Theatre, Long Beach Convention Center, which turned out to be the last live concert that Karen and Richard played together.
 Richard refused to fly to the UK for an appearance on ITV's Bruce Forsyth's Big Night, realizing he had a serious problem, so Karen performed without him and denied rumors that the duo were to split.

 Richard began treatment for his addiction at a facility in Topeka, Kansas, for six weeks in January 1979.
 He decided to take the rest of the year off to relax and rehabilitate.
 Richard was now sure that Karen was battling with anorexia nervosa, but she denied it, saying she simply had colitis.
 Karen did not want to take a break from singing nor seek professional medical help for her own condition, so she decided to pursue a solo album project with producer Phil Ramone in New York.
 The choice of Ramone and more adult-oriented and disco / dance-tempo material represented an effort to retool her image.
 Heatwave keyboardist and songwriter (and future Michael Jackson collaborator) Rod Temperton was asked by Ramone to help with songwriting and arranging, and Billy Joel's backing band were used for the album.
 She decided not to record Temperton's "Off the Wall" and "Rock with You", which later became hits for Jackson.
 The album was finished by early 1980, but drew a negative reception from A&M. Her mother Agnes did not like Karen working without Richard, while Richard felt that Karen was not well enough to have worked on the album.
 The total cost of recording was $500,000 of which $400,000 came from the Carpenters' own funds.
 The album was not released and although the press announced it was canceled at Karen's request, its rejection devastated her; she felt she had just wasted months of work.
 It was finally issued in 1996, 13 years after Karen's death.